 Stage 1- early stage Mesothelioma

 Cancer is still confined to the single location, symptoms at this stage may be either absent or mild and can easily be confused with common illnesses.
-Although very few patients are diagnosed at this stage, however, there are high chances of cure at this stage.
+Although very few patients are diagnosed at this stage, however, there are high chances of a cure at this stage.
 Even if a person is not cured, the prognosis is good with most expected to survive 2-3 years after the diagnosis.

-Most people at this stage would have vague kind of symptoms like general malaise, low fever, weakness, and some other local symptoms depending on the location of the tumor, like chest pain, abdominal pain, shortness of breath.
+Most people at this stage would have vague kind of symptoms like general malaise, low fever, weakness, and some other local symptoms depending on the location of the tumor, like chest pain, abdominal pain, and shortness of breath.